 Special honjozoshu is made from white rice with a rice polishing ratio of 60% or less, rice koji (malted rice), water and brewing alcohol so its fragrance and color are particularly good.
 Further, there are special features to the manufacturing method.

-Futsushu (ordinary sake) is sake that uses rice, with distilled alcohol that uses 10% or more white rice, or a non-distilled alcohol added as a raw ingredient.
+Futsushu (ordinary sake) is sake that uses rice, with distilled alcohol that uses 10% or more white rice, or non-distilled alcohol added as a raw ingredient.
 Other than Tokutei Meisho-shu (specially designated names), there is everyday sake which accounts for 70% of the market in Japan.
 Most of the carton and cup drinks in supermarkets and convenience stores are futsushu.

 When drinking sake alone, the most important thing is taste and fragrance.

-In general, if emphasis is placed on fragrance, then the lower the rice polishing ratio, the better the fragrance.
+In general, if the emphasis is placed on fragrance, then the lower the rice polishing ratio, the better the fragrance.
 If the polishing ratio is at the 60% level or lower, then it is kinjoshu.
 If it is 50% or lower, it is daikinjoshu, so it is possible to understand what is what by its name.

 Next, you can check if it will be a dry or sweet taste depending on the “sake meter value” (SMV) on the label.
 Simply put, the value shows the amount of sugar in the sake with a positive or negative number.
 The greater the sugar content, the sweeter it will taste.
-A lower sugar content will make the taste seem drier.
+Lower sugar content will make the taste seem drier.
 If the sake level has a higher sugar content, it will be marked with a negative number.
 If there isn’t much sugar, it will be marked with a positive number.
 The SMV of the majority of sake in circulation is between 0 to +5, so you can see that most sake has a bit of a dry flavor.

 Just like SMV, the “acidity” is another important element that affects taste.
 This is also indicated on the label.
 The acidity indicates the lactic and succinic acid content, and the taste changes depending on their amounts.
-A higher the acidity, “1.8 or higher,” will be richer while a lower acidity of “1.4 or lower,” will have a lighter taste (tanrei).
+A higher acidity, “1.8 or higher,” will be richer while a lower acidity of “1.4 or lower,” will have a lighter taste (tanrei).
 So when trying to determine the taste of sake, you need to consider both the SMV and the acidity.

 In other words, the more positive the SMV and the higher the acidity, the dryer and richer the taste.
 A positive sake degree and lower acidity will give a refreshing and dry taste.
 Further, if the SMV is negative and the acidity is low, it will be a refreshing sweet taste.
 If the acidity is high, then it is a rich sweet taste.
 Make sure you choose the flavor which is most to your liking!